Utah Admin. Code R315-261-1 - Purpose and Scope

 (2) Sections

-R315-261-10
+R315-261-10 and

-and 11 set forth the criteria used to identify characteristics of hazardous
+criteria used to identify characteristics of hazardous waste and to list

-through 35 list particular hazardous wastes.
+particular hazardous wastes.

 (b)

-definition of solid waste contained in this rule applies only to wastes that
+(1) The definition of solid waste contained

-also are hazardous for purposes of the rules implementing Title 19 Chapter 6.
+in this rule applies only to wastes that also are hazardous for purposes of the

-(2) Rule R315-261
+(2) Rule R315-261 does not identify each of

-identifies only some of the materials which are solid wastes and hazardous
+the materials that are solid wastes and hazardous wastes under the Utah Solid

-defined as a solid waste in Rule R315-261, or is not a hazardous waste
+Rule R315-261, or is not a hazardous waste identified or listed in Rule

-identified or listed in Rule R315-261, is still a solid waste and a hazardous
+R315-261, is still a solid waste and a hazardous waste for purposes of the Utah

-(i)
+(i) in the

-In the case of section
+case of Section

-the Director has reason to believe that the material may be a solid waste
+to believe that the material may be a solid waste within the meaning of

-19-6-102(13)
+19-6-102(13) and

-and a hazardous waste within the meaning of Subsection
+a hazardous waste within the meaning of Subsection

 or

-(ii) In the case of section
+(ii) in the case of Section

-or the environment.
+environment.

 (c) For the purposes of Sections

-R315-261-2
+R315-261-2 and

-(1) A 'spent material" is any
+(1) A "spent material" is any material that

 (3) A "by-product" is a material that is not